benjamindauer/Spacegray-Alfred-Themes/README.md

 # Installation:

-Download: [the appearance file](https://raw.github.com/benjamindauer/Spacegray-Dark-Alfred-v2-Theme/master/Spacegray%20Dark.alfredappearance) by right-clicking on it or by running the following command in Terminal:
+Download: [the appearance file](https://raw.github.com/benjamindauer/Spacegray-Dark-Alfred-v2-Theme/master/Spacegray%20Dark.alfredappearance) by right-clicking on it and double-click on the file in Finder to install it.

+Alternatively, you can execute following commands in Terminal:

 ```
 curl -O https://raw.github.com/benjamindauer/Spacegray-Dark-Alfred-v2-Theme/master/Spacegray%20Dark.alfredappearance
+open Spacegray%20Dark.alfredappearance
 ```

-Once the file is downloaded, double-click on it in Finder, to open in Alfred and install it.

 # Spacegray Dark - Alfred v2 Theme